nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📄 Docs | 2025-06-01 | Update README files across multiple modules

+- Updated README.md files in auq_backend, auq_data_engine, auq_database, auq_frontend, auq_nlp, and shared modules
+- This was done to ensure all module documentation is up-to-date and provides accurate information to the team
+- Markdown was used for the documentation updates

+This comprehensive update ensures that all team members have access to the most recent information about each module.
+This will facilitate better understanding and quicker onboarding for new team members.

 ## 🔐 Config | 2025-05-31 | Update et-pipeline.yml workflow

 - Modified .github/workflows/et-pipeline.yml to enhance the build process